History Files

 Shu-ilija / Ilshu-Ilia

 Son.
-Claimed the independent kingship of the city.
+Claimed independent kingship of the city.

 c.2026 BC

 Eshnunna breaks away from the control of Ur during the second year of Ibbi-Sin's reign.
-Former governor and now king, Shu-ilija, maintains good relationships with Ishbi-Erra of Isin as does his successor.
+Former governor and now king, Shu-ilija maintains good relationships with Ishbi-Erra of Isin as does his successor.

-However, the succeeding rulers drop the title of 'king' to use the lesser one of 'énsi' (governor) or 'ishshakum' (general) insisting that the kingship of the state belongs to the city's god, Tishpak.
+However, the succeeding rulers drop the title of 'king' to use the lesser one of ensi (governor) or ishshakum (general), insisting that the kingship of the state belongs to the city's god, Tishpak.

 c.2013 BC